Grounding of Child Development and NonProfit Organization

-Part of the government’s thinking on poverty was influenced by new research on the effects of poverty, as well as on the impacts of education.
+Part of the government’s thinking on poverty was influenced by new research on the effects of poverty and the impacts of education.
 This research indicated an obligation to help disadvantaged groups, compensating for inequality in social or economic conditions.
 Head Start was designed to help break the cycle of poverty, providing preschool children of low-income families with a comprehensive program to meet their emotional, social, health, nutritional and psychological needs.
-A key tenet of the program established that it be culturally responsive to the communities served, and that the communities have an investment in its success through the contribution of volunteer hours and other donations as nonfederal share.
+A key tenet of the program established that it be culturally responsive to the communities served.
+The communities have an investment in its success through the contribution of volunteer hours and other donations as nonfederal share.

 Head Start was most recently reauthorized again in 2007, under the George W. Bush administration, with several provisions to strengthen Head Start quality.
 These include alignment of Head Start school readiness goals with state early learning standards, higher qualifications for the Head Start teaching workforce, State Advisory Councils on Early Care and Education in every state, and increased program monitoring, including a review of child outcomes and annual financial audits.
 The Head Start training and technical assistance system was redesigned to support programs through six National Centers and a state-based system to ensure success.

 The statute also included a provision that regulations be promulgated to move programs from an indefinite project period to a five-year grant cycle.
 Programs would be required to demonstrate they are high quality, or a competitive grant opportunity would be made available within the community.
 In 2009, under the Obama administration, the American Reinvestment and Recovery Act added more than 64,000 slots for Early Head Start and Head Start programs.